 Our mission is to promote perinatal and early lifespan wellness in partnership with a broad spectrum of industry professionals (e.g., medical and wellness practitioners, spas, NGOs, media and public health agencies).
 Through these multidisciplinary partnerships, we have ignited a movement focused on the PREVENTION of noncommunicable diseases among future generations.
-This movement is based on five pillars of perinatal health:
+This movement is based on six pillars of perinatal health:

 - Mental Health

 This movement is not only based on the latest evidence-based scientific research but it helps translate this research into something actionable and tangible for cross-cultural and demographically-diverse global populations.
 As such, future mothers and fathers—of various socioeconomic backgrounds—are armed with knowledge about the critical lifelong impact of parental and baby health and are actively engaged in positive lifestyle habits during preconception, pregnancy and the first two years of life.
 We believe this is the best way to aim for a world free of preventable diseases.

 Patricia Ladis, Co-Founder, First 1000 days of Wellness, KIMA Wellness, United States

 Alina Hernandez, Head, Development & Communications, The Pecos Program, United States